Linnie43/real-time-forum/README.md

-# Real-Time Forum
+# Real-Time-Forum

 ## Overview
-Real-Time Forum is a web-based application themed around school-life that allows users to interact in real-time through posts, comments, and private messaging.
+Real-Time-Forum is a web-based application themed around school-life that allows users to interact in real-time through posts, comments, and private messaging.

 ## Features
 - **User Authentication**: Login and registration with session management.
 - **Posts and Comments**: Users can create posts, comment on posts, and filter posts by categories.
 - **Real-Time Chat**: Private messaging with typing indicators and online status updates.

-## Technologies Used
+## Tech Stack
 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Go
 - **Database**: SQLite